KatarzynaNowakowskaTester/KatarzynaNowakowskaTester/README.md

 - 👀 I'm interested in software testing and Quality Assurance.
 - 🔭 I’m currently looking for my first job as a Junior Software Tester.
-- 🌱 I have a ISTQB Tester Foundation Level Certificate
+- 🌱 I have a ISTQB Tester Foundation Level Certificate.
 - 📫 How to reach me: <nowakowskatester@gmail.com> / [LinkedIn](www.linkedin.com/in/katarzyna-nowakowska-tester)

 ## Certification: